CASE Consultants International

 - "Resilient Places: Planning for Our Future" an educational symposium for regional, town and county planners in collaboration with the American Planning Association and The Collider: February 24-25, 2017 See Press Release.

-"Climate Resilient Design in the Southeast" An educational symposium in collaboration with the American Institute for Architects and the Collider: Read the Symposium Summary
+"Climate Resilient Design in the Southeast" A CASE educational symposium with American Planning Association and The Collider: Read the Symposium Summary

 Climate Change and Transportation